 community needs and cultural considerations.

-Community outreach, assessment, prevention and individuals, families and communities, in line with treatment and community development activities, including assisting in coordinating specialist health care
+individuals, families and communities, in line with

 Credentialed Diabetes Educators provide support and empower you through education to successfully manage your diabetes and achieve your goals.
 They can provide you with the resources, tools and equipment you require for all aspects of your diabetes care.